pingcap/docs/ticdc/manage-ticdc.md

 # The default value is "10m" and the minimum value is "30s".
 sync-point-interval = "5m"

-# Specifies how long the data is retended by Syncpoint in the downstream table.
+# Specifies how long the data is retained by Syncpoint in the downstream table.
 When this duration is exceeded, the data is cleaned up.
 # The format is in h m s.
 For example, "24h30m30s".
 # The default value is "24h".
 sync-point-retention = "1h"